Work samples

 Ornament is Splendid, Visit with Kent Bloomer Studio

 T3XTURE #2 "Ornament is Splendid!" article by Sovich.
 Photos courtesy of Kent Bloomer Studio.
+The body of the article, the text, becomes the decorative frame of the page supporting outsized parentheses as biophilic elements ornamenting the liminal spaces of the text.

 • From One Liners